NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • The referrer

-• Other Consultants involved in child’s care.
+• Other Consultants involved in the child’s care.

 • Adult Mental Health Consultant (if involved with a parent’s care)